PLEASE READ FULL POST EACH WEEK!

 Just as a refresher, in 2021 I sent 40% of tracked dynasty teams to championship games.
 While I’d love to say it was all due to my management, luck still plays a huge role in our favorite hobby and I don’t see a repeat of 2021.
 That doesn’t mean I’m not gunning for 100%, however.
 In 2022 I added three new leagues to be tracked, bringing my total to 13.

-This is what I posted for week one:
+This is what I posted in week one:

 Starting in 2021, I began a process of a mindful strategy shift, prioritizing young WR1 players as my core and mid-career veteran receivers as my production anchors with a corresponding RB-light approach as I like to call it.
 While I haven’t updated my numbers-based research to prove out this strategy shift, it has been clear to me that the increased RBBC (running back by committee) usage continues to sap production from the position and when combined with injury potential, makes for a very high beta (risk) in your weekly lineup and long-term build.
 You just won’t see WR1 players play 50% of a team’s offensive snaps while rotating with the second player on the positional depth chart.
 It’s the WR3s and WR4s where the greatest rotations take place.